Don't leave it too late! The following list from 'itsyourlife.com.au' should help you get started:

 Don't make decisions based solely on the legal structure or the initial entry price or the ongoing charges or the departure fee structure.
 Retirement villages offer a range of benefits and involve a number of costs and risks, all of which should be taken into consideration.

 Retirement villages are a specialized area of law and the legal documentation that you will be required to sign will be quite lengthy and complicated.
 So it makes good sense to find a lawyer who has suitable experience and doesn't have to muddle through or reinvent the wheel.
 You should endeavour to read the legal documentation and then discuss it with your lawyer in detail to ensure that you understand it and that it includes all information on which you have relied.
-You can search the Legal Services link here Products & Services Directory to find law firms that may be able to assist you.

 Always remember that as well as a home, you need money to live on.
 Put a financial plan in place that will ensure that you can have your cake and eat it too.
 If you don't have a will or it no longer reflects your wishes, make one or have it updated.